mn19-RSE/HMI_Development/README.md

 project started with the development of the faraday cup picoammeter for the CENPA VDG controls upgrade<br>
 project.
 The general scope is to learn how to design and display interesting and informative graphics<br>
 on displays using microcontrollers.
 The first iteration of an HMI uses a 40-pin TFT LCD display that<br>
-can be driven by a RA8775 board (supplied by [Adafruit](https://www.adafruit.com/product/1590)) and<br>
-controlled by a RP2350 based MCU.
-The graphics were designed with Inkscape, an open source vector<br>
+can be driven by a RA8775 board (supplied by [Adafruit](https://www.adafruit.com/product/1590)) and controlled by a RP2350 based MCU.<br> The graphics were designed with Inkscape, an open source vector<br>
 graphics editor.
 ## Links:
 ### Libraries: